 Our Legal Take

-As Ricky Salter was working at the time of his death, his family is almost certainly entitled to substantial workers’ compensation benefits per Georgia law.
-Additional claims may also be filed should a mechanical malfunction or improper safety inspection have contributed to this tragedy.
-Claims of this magnitude will serve as a grave reminder to International Paper and other southeast paper mills on the need to make employee safety their first priority.
-By demanding companies implement proper safety precautions, many other lives may be spared.
+By law, as Mr. Dunnivant was apparently working at the time of this tragedy, his family is almost certainly entitled to substantial workers’ compensation benefits.
+Additional claims may also be filed should a fatal equipment malfunction have contributed to this tragedy.
+Claims of this magnitude will demand Kia reevaluate safety protocols, training and equipment.

-The Murray Law Firm works tirelessly to protect victims and families devastated by catastrophic work accidents and we offer our legal expertise, if needed.
-Anyone seeking further information or legal representation is encouraged to contact us at 912.385.9690.
+The Murray Law Firm works tirelessly to protect families devastated by catastrophic work accidents and we offer our legal expertise, if needed.
+Anyone seeking further information or legal representation is encouraged to contact us at 706.494.2800.
 Consultations are free and confidential.